MikeBrownUK/OutputStreams/README.md

 extern thread_local Stream_t< char >& gDbgOut;

 That reference is connected up to the thread_local channel at point of definition much like the stream example.
-Streams and channels both derive (statically) from STREAMBASE< CHAR_TYPE > - in this case Stream_t< char > so the reference can be pointed at either object.
+Streams and channels both derive from STREAMBASE< CHAR_TYPE > - in this case Stream_t< char > so the reference can be pointed at either object.

 Finally...

 A reminder that OutputStreams is licenced under the MIT license, a copy of which is included with the source distribution.

+I hope you find the library useful.

 I hope you find the library useful.